tclaughridge/Oculus-Data-Pipeline/README.md

 The second paremeter is the ```model``` which the API will use.
 By default, this is set to ```gpt-4o-mini```.
 This should be updated to the most speed/cost/accuracy efficient model at the time you are using the pipeline.

+The third parameter is ```test_mode```, which signals to the pipeline whether to create fresh classifications through the API, or to rely on previously created data.
+This parameter is useful when troubleshooting, as it allows you to run the whole pipeline without accumulating API costs.

 The next section, labeled **Neo4j**, contains the identifier and login information for a Neo4j database.
 These settings: ```NEO4J_URI```, ```NEO4J_USER```, and ```NEO4J_PASSWORD``` will need to be modified depending on the variant and location of your database.
 Refer to https://neo4j.com/docs/operations-manual/current/configuration/ for more info.

 Finally, the last parameter is the ```script_paths```.
 These can be left alone as long as all scripts included in the pipeline *remain in the same directory* together.